-Buy leftovers for DKK 40 and as something NEW visit the To Good To Go shop
+Buy leftovers for DKK 40 – use the Too Good To Go App

 The article continues below.

 By Bente D. Knudsen Picture:PR To Good To Go